DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 # Suggested DigiNode Hardware

-To buid your own DigiNode, you first need a Rasperry Pi 4 8Gb and power supply.
-You then need an SSD and case.
-For the latter, I have provided two options below to suit different budgets.
+To buid your own DigiNode, I reccomend a Rasperry Pi 4 8Gb with a power supply, SSD and case.
+Links for all the items you require are provided below.
+For the case and SSD, I have provided two options to suit different budgets.

+Disclaimer: This page includes some affiliate links.
+By purchasing your equipment from here, you are helping to support future development of DigiNode Tools.
+Thanks for your support.

 ## Raspberry Pi 4 Model B 8Gb